tsxoxo/portfolio-website/README.md

 [] Redesign projects: make them into case studies and describe the process more

 [] Add German translations and language selector

+[] Make things consistent: e.g. title is hard-coded in index.astro instead of being fetched from translations